 The volunteers than run this park are remarkably knowledgable, kind and caring.
 They spend hours daily playing with one of the coyotes that was raised as a dog, and likes to sit, roll over and get tummy rubs.

-The park also provides great public educational opportunities and hosts local events and festivals to raise awareness and funding for the preserve.
-Check the website for fun family-friendly seasonal and holiday events!
+- The park provides public educational opportunities and hosts local events and festivals to raise awareness and funding for the preserve.
+Check the website for family-friendly seasonal and holiday events.

 - Donate or virtually adopt an animal!
 You’ll receive a personalized adoption certificate..